-Are you planning on selling your Hartford County house?
+Are you planning on selling your Connecticut house?
 There is a way to sell without listing or selling for less than retail.
-You can sell your house in Hartford County for the price you want!
+You can sell your house in Connecticut for the price you want!
 Learn how more and more sellers are using a rent to own agreement to sell their homes!

 Who Should Do It?